 Doug Mastriano (won primary)

-State Sen. Doug Mastriano (R) promoted and spoke at an event with MyPillow CEO Mike Lindell where attendees were asked to sign a petition to decertify the result of the 2020 election in Pennsylvania.
+State Sen. Doug Mastriano (R) convened public hearings about claims of widespread election fraud, talks about the power to “decertify” voting machines, and held an event with MyPillow CEO Mike Lindell — an active spreader of false conspiracy theories — where attendees were asked to sign a petition to decertify the result of the 2020 election.
+Mastriano has said that, as governor, he “can decertify every single [voting] machine in the state,” claiming that machines from certain companies are “compromised.”
 Mastriano has claimed that there were more votes counted in the election than there are registered voters in the state and called for an audit.
 His campaign launch event featured Trump Administration National Security Adviser Michael Flynn and Jenna Ellis, who worked on lawsuits to overturn the 2020 election.

 Josh Shapiro (won primary)

-Pennsylvania Attorney General Josh Shapiro (D), the presumptive nominee for the Democratic gubernatorial ticket, posted on Facebook in January that Trump attempted to “overturn the 2020 election and undermine our democracy.”
+Pennsylvania Attorney General Josh Shapiro (D) has framed his campaign as opposing “people who tried to overturn the last election.”
+Shapiro put out a Facebook ad about attempts to challenge the 2020 vote, saying, “Democracy is on the ballot.”
+He posted on Facebook in January that Trump attempted to “overturn the 2020 election and undermine our democracy.”
 He also posted: “Lying about the outcome of Pennsylvania’s 2020 election . . . is actively damaging our democracy.”
 In an interview published in February, Shapiro said, “state actors, like a governor, are going to be critical to defending our democracy. . . .
 And Pennsylvania, I believe, will be at the epicenter of that fight.”
 He vowed to appoint a secretary of state “who will respect the rule of law.”

 John Ventre (withdrew)